MeetMangrove/playbook/communicate_about_mangrove.md

 **Type the command **`mangrovepitch` in slack to get access to the last **wording**, and to **pitch videos**.

 **Who are you pitching to?** Potential members who are in the startup world?
-Interested people who are not in this world ?
+Interested people who are not in this world?
 Managers of big corporations interested in the way we work?
 A wide and unknown audience?
 Depending on the answer, **the words you use** and the **facts & ideas you highlight** should not be the same.

 Here are a few tips for a better pitch: